 Tubes inside the tube sheets are arranged at the corners of equilateral triangles.
 Dividing chambers made of impervious graphite are attached to the tube bundle from both sides by means of gaskets.
 The aggressive medium is supplied and discharged through the chambers.

-The supports of the apparatus are welded to the housing at the mounting location.
+The supports of the apparatus are welded to the housing at the mounting location, visit our website to view detailed.

 The heat exchange surface of the apparatus depends on the housing’s diameter, the number of tubes arranged, their diameter and effective length.